✓ Plan and book your perfect crossing – simple, fast, and reliable | Explore Ferrygogo worldwide 🌐

 The most popular way to reach France by ferry is the Dover to Calais route, it’s the shortest and fastest crossing between the two countries.
 However, it’s not the ideal choice for everyone.
 Many travellers prefer a longer sailing that takes them further south, or an overnight crossing for a more relaxed journey.
 On these night routes, you can enjoy dinner on board, sleep in a private cabin, and wake up in France ready to start your day.
 Brittany Ferries operates several comfortable overnight crossings to Normandy and Brittany – with the Portsmouth to Caen route being the most popular alternative to Dover-Calais.

-Since there are many routes and even more providers to choose from, we'll first highlight the key perks of some options before diving into the specific details of individual crossings.
+With so many routes and operators between Britain and France, we’ll start by highlighting the key perks of each option before diving into the details of individual crossings.

 • Ferries from Dover to Hauts-de-France are the shortest and most affordable.